martindurant/rust-cython-test/README.md

-# rust-cython-test
+# rust-cython-string

 Code originally taken from [this earlier example](https://github.com/synapticarbors/rust-cython-test).

+## Introduction

-Here is a simple example of calling a Rust string functions sing [Cython](http://cython.org/).
+Here is a simple example of calling a Rust string function using [Cython](http://cython.org/).
 There is a simple function for one string, and two versions of arrayed calls.

 Basic instructions for running the example: